 You might not have heard about borage microgreens before.
 I’ve never seen them sold in a store or talked about very often.

-This article will familiarize and convince you to grow borage microgreens.
+This article will familiarize you and convince you to grow borage microgreens.

 Why would you want to grow them?